 You punch him in the face and steal his dog.

 Role-playing originated in the 16th century, as it turns out.
 Travelling entertainers would perform improvised dialogue using stock scenarios and characters.
-A bit like a ye olde Who’s Line Doth it Be Regardless.
+Who’s Line Doth it Be Regardless.
 At about the same time, give or take a century, Helwig, Master of Pages to the Duke of Brunswick, created a battle emulation game, which quickly evolved into the pushing of tiny metal tanks around a map that we’ve all seen in movies.
 Curiously, these two ideas – role-playing entertainment and simulated battle – didn’t come together until the 1970s, when Dungeons & Dragons happened to wander in and become the most popular nerd-based thing since time-travelling Mary-Sues.
 In contrast to the storied history of creative narrative and toy soldiers, video games only really date back to 1947, with the patenting of a game that used a cathode ray tube to simulate firing missiles at drawings.

 Tabletop concepts did inevitably (and almost immediately) creep into the video game arena, particularly when we started using those vectors and pixels to tell stories rather than just make squares move.
 The spirit of pretending has always been there in any game that casts you as a character in a world, and an endless parade of titles wholesale rip role-playing game elements for their systems and settings.
 Games are indebted to role-playing systems for much of their modern complexity; most gamers have an inherent knowledge of very mechanical concepts like dexterity and health points as a result of this connection.